CelsonF/CelsonF/README.md

 ### Hi , I'm Celson Fernando Rodrigues👋

-I’m currently working on PRODABEL with Analyst System / Full Stack Developer - using Vue.Js with NodeJS in news systems, Java with Spring Boot in legacy systems and Oracle PL-SQL.
+I’m currently working on PRODABEL with Analyst System / Full Stack Developer - using Vue.Js with NodeJS in news systems, Java with Spring Boot and JBOSS in legacy systems and Oracle PL-SQL.

 I’m currently learning Vue.js 3, Nuxt 3, UI/UX and test.